a-mohan1/a-mohan1.github.io/index.md

 </div>

-In my work in the battery industry, and previously in the materials and chemical industry, I apply a combination of computational techniques (including physics-based modeling, molecular simulations and finite element based methods), statistical data analysis, data science and machine learning to design and optimize products and processes, using Python, C++ and MATLAB.
+In my work in the battery industry, and previously in the materials and chemical industry, I have been applying a combination of computational techniques (including physics-based modeling, molecular simulations and finite element based methods), statistical data analysis, data science and machine learning to design and optimize materials and processes, using Python, C++ and MATLAB.

 Here are some of my personal data science projects: